 “Backed” is the key word in the preceding paragraph.
 To be clear, the US government doesn’t make the loans.
 They are not a lender.
 What they do is insure loans made by private lenders (banks, credit unions, mortgage companies, etc.) If borrowers have difficulty making payments and default, the lender has a federally-insured backstop.
 Yep, government insurance will cover the lender’s loss.
-It’s a pretty clever arrangement, FHA’s insurance stimulates broad economic activity by providing an umbrella for private lenders.
+It’s a pretty clever arrangement; FHA’s insurance program stimulates broad economic activity by providing an umbrella for private lenders.
 Pretty sweet.

 A few very important things come from this government/private partnership.